mikhail-nikolskiy/opencv-wiki/Coding_Style_Guide.md

 -   We want our API to stay stable when the implementation changes.
 -   We want to preserve source-level compatibility.
 Binary-level compatibility should be preserved between patch releases.
 -   We want to keep header files clean to make tracking API changes easier.
--   We want to keep our tools that parse OpenCV headers simple and robust (binding generators).
+-   We want to keep our tools that parse OpenCV headers simple and robust (bindings generators).
 -   We want OpenCV to build fast.

-To achieve these goals we create separate interface and implementation.
-Interfaces are classes without constructors, without data members and with only pure virtual methods.
+To achieve these goals we create separate interface and implementation classes.
+Interfaces are classes without constructors, without data members and with only purely virtual methods.
 Implementation derives from interface and is hidden from library user.
-Construction of an object is performed by a factory method or a function which should return class instance wrapped into smart pointer (`cv::Ptr<>`).
+Construction of an object is performed by a factory method or a function which should return class instance wrapped into a smart pointer (`cv::Ptr<>`).

 ### Steps to make your class following this style